 - Use mason jars when grocery shopping to store all your bulk food items.

-- Use cloth or reusable bags instead of produce bags when food shopping.
+- Use small cloth or reusable bags instead of produce bags when food shopping.

 - Replace your plastic food storage bags with stainless steel tins or mason jars.